Do you need to indent when writing HTML code?

 Why do some pages have no indentation?

-Today, many pages use CMS or other scripts to generate the HTML code that may not be indenting the code when created.
+Today, many pages use CMS (content management system) or other scripts to generate the HTML code that may not be indenting the code when created.
 Also, some websites may compact or compress their HTML code to help reduce the size of the file to reduce bandwidth and increase the download speed.